 Source: Zoho Show

-A style guide is also crucial in aligning internal teams with the brand's vision, mission, and values.
-Providing a clear framework for communication and brand representation fosters a unified company culture where all employees understand and champion the brand's objectives.
-This alignment not only improves morale but also enhances overall organizational effectiveness.
+Employee Alignment: A style guide also helps internal teams focus on the brand's vision, mission, and core values.
+Establishing a brand communication and representation framework supports the vision of a unified company culture.
+Such a unified culture helps employees understand and advocate for the brand goals.
+This shift in focus improves morale and increases baseline organizational effectiveness.

 Key Tips for Creating a Brand Style Guide